 Boston Conservatory at Berklee offers a Professional Studies Certificate (P.S.C.) for advanced musicians who want to spend a year focused exclusively on compositional study.
-This specialized program provides high-level training for students who have completed their bachelor's or master’s degree, and wish to continue honing their artistry through intensive study portfolio building.
-By design, the curriculum does not include classroom work so that students may dedicate their time to composing, study, securing performances, and professional networking.
+This specialized program provides high-level training for students who have completed their bachelor’s or master’s degree, and wish to continue honing their artistry through intensive-study portfolio building.
+By design, the curriculum does not include classroom work, so that students may dedicate their time to composing, studying, securing performances, and professional networking.

 P.S.C. composition students receive weekly personalized lessons with their Conservatory instructor and are expected to attend the weekly composition seminar.
 They are also expected to meet the same artistic requirements as all of our degree candidates, and have access to the same performance opportunities for their work, including the composer recital series, large ensembles, and guest ensembles and performers.
 In addition, P.S.C. students have a number of elective credits that can be applied to a wide array of course offerings.

 In addition, P.S.C. students are encouraged to take advantage of the Conservatory’s prime location in Boston by auditioning for local ensembles and participating in music competitions and professional music societies.
 This provides an excellent opportunity for students to build real-world experience and strong professional networks, so that they are better poised to land the roles they desire upon graduation.

 The Professional Studies Certificate in Composition requires students to complete 15 credits, consisting of the course requirements listed below.
 View the Sample Curriculum by Semester for additional details.

 - M-AP 0009 Applied lessons (6 credits total, 3 credits each)

 - M-ST 0309 Composition Seminar (2 credits total, 1 credit each)